About Company

 Business Activities

-Inbound tours and Out bound tours operations and Airlines Ticketing are the main activities of the company.
+Inbound & Outbound tours operations and Airlines Ticketing are the main activities of the company.

 Inbound Tours Operations

-Handling FIT and Groups of Cultural Interest Tours, Special Interest Tours, Incentive Tours, Business Travelers Tours, from around the globe with majority business mainly from South East Asia, America, Canada, Europe and Middle East.
+Handling FIT and Groups of Cultural Interest Tours, Special Interest Tours, Incentive Tours, Business Travelers Tours, from around the globe with majority business mainly from South East Asia, North America, Europe and the Middle East.

 HUMAN RESOURCES